TLara1/TLara1.github.io/_pages/other_interests.md

 During my time at MIT, I lived in the <a href="https://web.mit.edu/lmf/www/index.html">La Maison Française</a> (LMF) living group and had the privilege of serving as president during my senior year.
 LMF is a 40ish-person community dedicated to daily dinners, a clean kitchen, and various vaguely French-themed activities and events.
 If you are a current or incoming MIT student, I highly recommend checking us out.

 ## Origami
 In middle and high school, I did a good amount of origami, even designing my own models.
-I did a few exhibitions at my high school and library, and during my freshman year I was a member of <a href="http://origamit.mit.edu/"> OrigaMIT</a>, but these days I'm afraid I have not the time.
-Someday, I may go back to relearn some paper folding, but for now my works remain a pleasant memory of simpler, less busy times.
+I did a few exhibitions at my high school and library, and during my freshman year of college I was a member of <a href="http://origamit.mit.edu/"> OrigaMIT</a>, but these days I'm afraid I mostly have not the time.
+Nevertheless, every now and then it is fun to go back and be an artist.

 <div class="row">
     <div class="col-sm mt-2 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/AnárionFront.JPG" title="Anarion" class="img-fluid rounded z-depth-0" width="auto" height="600" %}
+        {% include figure.liquid loading="eager" path="assets/img/Loong1.jpg" title="Loong 1" class="img-fluid rounded z-depth-0" width="auto" height="600" %}
     </div>
     <div class="col-sm mt-2 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/men_manus.jpg" title="MenetManus" class="img-fluid rounded z-depth-0" width="auto" height="600" %}
+        {% include figure.liquid loading="eager" path="assets/img/Loong2.jpg" title="Loong 2" class="img-fluid rounded z-depth-0" width="auto" height="600" %}
     </div>
 </div>
 <div class="caption">
-    (Left) <em>Anárion</em> 2022, original model designed with 48x48 box pleating.
-(Right) <em>Men et Manus</em> 2022, designed by Brian Chan.
+    Loong designed by Li Changqi 2026, finished after my long hiatus from origami.
 </div>

 <div class="row">